Is It Legal to Sell a House with Mold?

 Check real estate disclosure forms for phrases such as “are you aware of mold testing on the property?” or “are you aware of fungi or mildew issues that have or are affecting the property?”

-When trying to sell a house, it’s best to put yourself in the buyer’s shoes and think about how you would feel if someone tried to hide fungi issues and the way that would affect your decision to purchase the home.
+When selling a house, it’s best to put yourself in the buyer’s shoes and think about how you would feel if someone tried to hide fungi issues and how that would affect your decision to purchase the home.
 Living in a home with mold is be a serious concern.
-If you believe it would change your mind about following through with a purchase, you should disclose that information.
+You should disclose that information if you believe it would change your mind about following through with a purchase.

 If you need mold remediation services, don’t wait to have it handled by professionals.
-At All Dry USA, we cover various damage restoration and repair services, including mold remediation.
-With our services, you can get your mold under control and your house on the market quickly.
+All Dry USA covers various damage restoration and repair services, including mold remediation.
+With our services, you can quickly get your mold under control and your house on the market.
 Call us at (866) 714-9234 to book an appointment today!

 - How Much Does It Cost to Replace a Broken Sewer Line? - 21 March, 2023